Superannuation , TPD & Life Insurance Claims Law

 For some specific occupations including Commonwealth or State public servants as well as members of the military there is also a range of additional benefits available including disability pension and lump sum death benefits.

-Every 6 months your super fund should send you a Benefit Statement which includes your account balance and if details of any disability and death benefits.
+At least every 6 months, your super fund should send you a Benefit Statement which includes your account balance and details of any disability and death benefits.
 It is vital that you check if your employer is paying your super contributions regularly.
 These super contributions are recorded on your pay slips and you can also contact your super fund to check your balance.

 When you start a new job you have the option to choose what super fund you want your employer to pay the contributions to.
 Before choosing or changing funds, make sure you check the disability and death benefits that the fund offers and whether you can also keep any insurance cover you have with existing funds.
 You are also able to roll your super funds into one account.
 You can read the benefits of doing this in our Blog section including recovering any lost super you may have.